Spirent-STC/stc-otg-setup/README.md

 ## Supported OTG APIs and GNMI Path List

-Refer to each release note for the latest supported OTG APIs and GNMI path list.
+- Refer to `SupportedOTGInstanceList.txt` and `SupportedOTGInstanceList.txt`  for the latest supported OTG APIs and GNMI path list.
+- Please refer to the release notes for the list of known issues and limitations.